gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ## Working with the `kcat` utility

 [kcat](https://github.com/edenhill/kcat) is a command line utility that you can use to test and debug Apache Kafka deployments.
-You can use `kafkacat` to produce, consume, and list topic and partition information for Kafka.
+You can use `kcat` to produce, consume, and list topic and partition information for Kafka.
 Described as “netcat for Kafka”, it is a swiss-army knife of tools for inspecting and creating data in Kafka.

 It is similar to the `kafka-console-producer` and `kafka-console-consumer` you have learnt and used above, but much more powerful and also simpler to use.

 `kcat` is an open-source utility, available at <hhttps://github.com/edenhill/kcat>.
 It is not part of the Confluent platform and also not part of the Data Platform we run in docker.

-You can run **Kafkacat** as a standalone utility on any **Linux** or **Mac** computer and remotely connect to a running Kafka cluster.
+You can run **kcat** as a standalone utility on any **Linux** or **Mac** computer and remotely connect to a running Kafka cluster.

 ### Installing `kcat`